Hi-Media/reST-test/doc/AppendixF-DeclineReasonsAndErrorCodes.rst

   3000001   Unknown Order                    Order not found.
   3000002   Unknown Transaction              Transaction not found.
   3000003   Unknown Merchant                 Merchant account does not exist.
-  3000101   Unsupported Operation            Unsupported Operation                                                                           Retry the request with a supported operation
+  3000101   Unsupported Operation            Unsupported :term:`Operation`                                                                   Retry the request with a supported operation
   3000102   Unknown IP Address               The IP address cannot be detected.
 Transaction cannot be processed without a valid IP address.
   3000201   Suspicion of fraud               The transaction has been rejected by the financial institution for reasons of suspected fraud.
   3030001   Fraud Suspicion                  The transaction has been rejected by HiPay for reasons of suspected fraud.
-  3040001   Unknown Token                    The specified token was not found in the secure vault.
+  3040001   Unknown Token                    The specified :term:`token` was not found in the secure vault.
   3010001   Unsupported Currency             Currency is not supported	Retry the request with a supported currency 3010002   Amount Limit Exceeded            The amount exceeds the maximum amount allowed for a single transaction                          Reattempt the request with a lower amount
   3010003   Max Attempts Exceeded            You have exceeded the maximum number of payment attempts for this order